-The first condition means that the tally is unique according to the bulletin-board, and the second means that the voting authority can compute a short string (the witness) that allows everybody to check the computation of the tally.
+It means that the tally and the list of voters are unique according to the bulletinboard, and that the voting authority can compute a short string (the witness) that allows everybody to check eveything.

-The functions f, f' and g may be keyed according to the system parameters: g is clearly private to the voting authority, while f may be public (which is the case in schemes based on homomorphic encryption).
+The functions f, f', f'' and g may be keyed according to the system parameters: g is clearly private to the voting authority, while f and f'' may be public (which is the case in schemes based on homomorphic encryption).
+The function f' is likely to be private.